LeetLLM

 ModuleNotFoundError for a package that worked on the laptoprequirements.txt is incomplete or uses unpinned versionspip freeze > requirements.txt after a clean pip install -e . and commit the exact pins

-Eval returns 0.000 because the three-row JSONL is missing.gitignore did not protect the generated cache directory that the author had on diskMove the fixture to eval/ and add the directory to the committed tree; never rely on "I had it in my downloads folder"
+Eval returns 0.000 because the three-row JSONL is missing.gitignore did not protect the generated cache directory that the author had on diskMove the fixture to eval/ and add the directory to the committed tree; don't rely on "I had it in my downloads folder"

-"It worked yesterday" after a git pullteammate committed a new large model without LFS or changed the expected schema of the eval fileLFS tracking + a schema validation step in the scorer + git diff before every git pull on data files
+"It worked yesterday" after a git pullteammate committed a new large model without LFS or changed the expected schema of the eval fileLFS tracking + a schema validation step in the scorer + git diff before each git pull on data files

 1. git clone + source activate.sh produces a working environment on any machine with the declared dependencies.